Nick is a US Army veteran, husband and father of three, and has a BA in History. He is a Civil War aficionado and also enjoys genealogy.

 From the Union perspective, Sherman and fellow general U.S. Grant personally believed that in order for the war to truly come to a close, the Confederacy would have to be beaten not only on the battlefield but economically and psychologically.
 This included burning crops, killing livestock, destroying transportation, and consuming supplies.
 Sherman believed that by bringing the common Confederate citizen to the brink of starvation and psychologically drained, the South would have no alternative but to capitulate.
 Sherman said, “War is cruelty.
 There’s no use trying to reform it.
 The crueler it is, the sooner it will be over.”

 Another aspect of this “total war” concept was that, in the process of suffering from this type of warfare, the Confederate soldiers would begin deserting by the thousands to come home to the aid of their families.
 This would render the Confederate Army short of manpower, a commodity the Confederates could not spare at this point in the war.
-Sherman also truly believed that in applying this tactic of warfare, he not only was saving the lives of his men by keeping them from actual combat, he was in a sense keeping the Confederates from combat, conversely saving their lives as well.
+Sherman also truly believed that in applying this tactic of warfare, he not only was saving the lives of his men by keeping them from actual combat, but he was also in a sense keeping the Confederates from combat, conversely saving their lives as well.

 Sherman, at the outset of the war, was actually a military instructor in Mississippi and had strong feelings for his southern comrades, and even believed that the liberation of the slaves was not a good idea.
 He did, however, believe that the South should be punished and that justice and righteousness would be delivered by the application of total war.